 - While parents are sometimes told to clean and quarantine all of a child's stuffed animals and dolls, experts say this is not necessary - lice do not seek or thrive on

 inanimate objects.
-Just bag them for 48 hours.
+Just set them aside for 48 hours.

 - If your child sleeps with a favorite plush toy, pop it in the hot dryer for 20 minutes.